Mary Tappan Wright: Life and family

-Wright was born Mary Tappan December 14, 1851, in Steubenville, Ohio,Warner, Charles Dudley, ed.
-Biographical Dictionary and Synopsis of Books Ancient and Modern.
-Akron, Ohio: Werner Co., 1902, p.
-619.Who's Who in New England.
-2nd ed.
-Chicago : A. N. Marquis & Company, 1916. p.
-1186. or December 18 of the same year, the daughter of Eli Todd Tappan, president of Kenyon College, and Lydia (McDowell) Tappan.
+Wright was born Mary Tappan December 14, 1851, in Steubenville, Ohio, or December 18 of the same year, the daughter of Eli Todd Tappan, president of Kenyon College, and Lydia (McDowell) Tappan.
 She was educated at Auburn Young Ladies' Institute, Cincinnati, Ohio.
 She married, April 2, 1878, John Henry Wright, then an associate professor of Greek at Dartmouth College and later professor of classical philology and dean of the Collegiate Board of Johns Hopkins University, professor of Greek at Harvard University, and dean of Harvard's Graduate School of Arts and Sciences.
 The couple had three children, Elizabeth Tappan Wright (who died young), Austin Tappan Wright, and John Kirtland Wright.
-They lived successively in Hanover, New Hampshire, Baltimore, Maryland and Cambridge, Massachusetts, aside from one period during which John was a professor at the American School of Classical Studies at Athens, when they resided in Greece.
+They lived successively in Hanover, New Hampshire, Baltimore, Maryland, and Cambridge, Massachusetts, aside from one period during which John was a professor at the American School of Classical Studies at Athens, when they resided in Greece.
 Wright was a founding member of the Boston Authors Club in 1900.
-Her husband died November 25, 1908, and she herself died August 25, 1916 in Cambridge."Death Notices" – article, Boston Journal, August 28, 1916, p.
-11. She was survived by her two sons.
+Her husband died November 25, 1908, and she herself died August 25, 1916, in Cambridge.
+She was survived by her two sons.